 III.
 Aggregate Risk Assessment and Determination of Safety

-Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data Start Printed Page 13879and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for fenamidone including exposure resulting from the tolerances established by this action.
+Consistent with section 408(b)(2)(D) of FFDCA, and the factors specified in section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action.
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for fenamidone Start Printed Page 70892including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with fenamidone follows.

 A. Toxicological Profile

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

 Fenamidone has low acute toxicity via the oral, dermal and inhalation routes of exposure.
 It is a moderate eye irritant, but is not a dermal irritant or a dermal sensitizer.
 The liver is the target organ in chronic studies in the rat, mouse and dog.
 The thyroid is also a target organ in the rat.
 An acceptable guideline immunotoxicity study in rats has been reviewed.
 While the study showed a potential immunosuppression at the highest dose tested, the existing risk assessment points of departure are lower and are therefore protective of this potential effect.
 Fenamidone is not likely to be a human carcinogen based on the negative carcinogenic potential of fenamidone in rats and mice and studies indicate that there is no concern for mutagenicity for fenamidone.